Deci-AI/super-gradients/documentation/source/PoseEstimation.md

 Top-down and bottom-up are two commonly used approaches in pose estimation.
 The main difference between top-down and bottom-up pose estimation approaches is the order in which the pose is estimated.

-In a **top-down approach**, an object detection model is used to identify the object of interest, such as a person or a car, and a separate pose estimation model is used to estimate the pose of the object.
+In a **top-down approach**, an object detection model is used to identify the object of interest, such as a person or a car, and a separate pose estimation model is used to estimate the keypoints of the object.

 In contrast, a **bottom-up** approach first identifies individual body parts or joints and then connects them to form a complete pose.